Home | Stories and Essays

 into the back of a grain truck.
 I knew that working men would be embarrassed to

 be around her, because she was actually stronger than they were.
-She could
+She could probably

-children by him, he promising to marry her at every turn, while she did her
+he promising to marry her at every turn, while she did her best to raise three

-best to raise three babies alone, in the middle of nowhere.
-My mother told me
+babies alone, in the middle of nowhere.
+My mother told me she did not have a

-she did not have a single pair of shoes until she was a teenager.
-I was also
+single pair of shoes until she was a teenager.
+I was also told that many men,

-told that many men, seeing that my grandmother had children yet had never been
+seeing that my grandmother had children yet had never been married to anyone,

-married to anyone, assumed that they could have their way with her, that she
+assumed that they could have their way with her, that she was available for the

-was available for the taking.
+taking.
 Bad assumption.
-That was
+That was when my grandmother

-when my grandmother first learned to shoot a rifle.
+first learned to shoot a rifle.

 When she was older,